Beginner Digital Photography Series

 - Variable program mode: the hidden Program exposure mode that allows quick, creative control.

 - Built-in flash: when to just say no and how to keep the flash from popping up at the wrong times.

 - Focusing modes: If it’s called auto focus, why do some photos still turn out blurry or are focused in the wrong place?
 Learn control of where your camera focuses with focus point selection.
 Then learn about when the camera focuses and the difference between settings like AF-S/A/C (Nikon, Sony, Fuji, Lumix) and One Shot, Ai Focus, Ai Servo (Canon).

 - Putting your new skills to work: You’ll receive some prompts and ideas for shooting photos using the concepts you’ve learned.

 Image review: Learning by doing.

-In this shorter 90-minute class we’ll join in a fun and supportive image review of the photos you shot and submitted.
+In this class, we’ll join in a fun and supportive image review of the photos you shot and submitted.
 If you’ve never had your images shown in front of others, don’t fret!
 Our teachers are gentle and encouraging, which we think is the best way to learn.
 This is usually the favorite part of any workshop and by bringing this experience to our class series, everyone will have a chance to share their successes and near-misses and learn from each other.